Lung Cancer Treatment Cost In India

 Lung cancer starts in the lungs and can spread to the lymph nodes or other body organs, like the brain.
 The lungs may also become infected with cancer from other organs.
 Metastases are the term used to describe the spread of cancer cells from one organ to another.
 Based on how the disease appears to look under a microscope, there are two main types of lung cancer that can be distinguished:

 - Small Cell Carcinoma: Only 20% of cases of lung cancer are caused by it.
 Usually, this cancer starts in one of the breathing tubes and spreads quickly.
-The probability of a diagnosis increases with the size of the tumor.
+The likelihood of a diagnosis rises as the tumor size climbs.

 - Non-Small Cell Lung Cancer (NSCLC): It is responsible for nearly 80% of lung cancers.
 It involves several types of lung cancer that are similar.
 Squamous cell carcinoma, adenocarcinoma, and large cell carcinoma are mainly among these.